geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 ## LiDAR data and LAS data format
 Technically spoken the LiDAR data comes in the LAS file format (for a format definition i.e. have a look at the [American Society for Photogrammetry & Remote Sensing LAS documentation file](https://www.asprs.org/a/society/committees/standards/LAS_1_4_r13.pdf)).
 One LAS data set typically but not necessarily covers an area of 1 km by 1 km.
 Since the point clouds in the LAS data sets are large, a spatial index file (LAX) considerably reduces search and select operations in the data.

-Now we make a short general check that we can start over i.e. if everything is ready to use.
-First load the tutorial data to the [temp](https://geomoer.github.io/moer-mpg-rsgi-basics//unit05/unit05-02_extended_setup.html){:target="_blank"} data folder of your project.

 ## Brief Overview of LiDAR Software Tools